 It’s good to get some perspective.
-Is it really as much of an issue as you think it is – the table cloth and chair covers being slightly different shades of white doesn’t really matter.
-Whereas a bridesmaid who isn’t pulling her weight is a bit more of an issue.
+Is it really as much of an issue as you think it is?
+A slightly different shades of white for your candles to your tablecloth doesn’t really matter, whereas a bridesmaid who isn’t pulling her weight is a bit more of an issue.

-Think back to weddings you’ve been to in the past – can you remember the specific thing that is bothering you at someone else’s big day?
+Think back to weddings you’ve been to in the past.
 It’s likely you wouldn’t notice variations in the colour scheme or the wrong shape of cake as a guest.
-If it is something more serious, like a bad bridesmaid, read our guide to handling a bad bridesmaid for more advice.
+If it really is something more serious, like a bad bridesmaid, then you can take steps to rectify it.